-Elizabeth Hinton is Associate Professor in the Department of History and the Department of African American Studies, History, and Law.
+Elizabeth Hinton is Professor of African American Studies, History, and Law.
 Her research focuses on the persistence of poverty, racial inequality, and urban violence in the 20th century United States.

 Professor Hinton’s first book, From the War on Poverty to the War on Crime: The Making of Mass Incarceration in America (Harvard University Press), examines the implementation of federal law enforcement programs beginning in the mid-1960s that transformed domestic social policies, expanded policing in low-income communities, and facilitated the dramatic expansion of the U.S. prison system.
 From the War on Poverty to the War on Crime received numerous awards and recognition, including the Ralph Waldo Emerson Award from the Phi Beta Kappa Society.
 Her recent book, America on Fire: The Untold History of Police Violence and Black Rebellion Since the 1960s (Liveright 2021), won a Robert F. Kennedy book award.
 America on Fire provides a new framework for understanding the problem of police abuse and the broader, systemic repression of Black people and other people of color in post-civil rights America.
 From the War on Poverty to the War on Crime and America on Fire were both named New York Times Notable books.